Temperature overshooting in the Mpemba effect of frictional active matter: Results

 But what are the factors that give rise to the Mpemba effect?\ To gain a better understanding of this phenomenon, we track the time evolution of the system (kinetic) temperature.
-At the first stages of the relaxation process depicted in Fig.~\ref{fig:Mpemba}(c), the system is being slowed down (i.e.,\ cooled in terms of temperature) by the dry friction.
-In contrast to velocity-dependent types of friction such as fluid friction, dry friction does not depend on velocity.
-Therefore, the efficiency of cooling does not depend on the system temperature, unlike in the case of fluid friction, where faster-moving objects are slowed down (cooled) more quickly than slower ones.
-Since in the considered bath regime, the white noise contribution is negligible and activity enters only later due to the changed protocol (with the mean activation time $t_{\times} \approx 1/\mathcal{P}(nf_0 \ge 1)$ indicated by the dashed vertical line in Fig.~\ref{fig:Mpemba}(c)), the initially colder system overshoots the bath temperature (shown as a dashed horizontal line in Fig.~\ref{fig:Mpemba}(c)).
-As a result, it extends the time period required to relax to the bath temperature.
-This overshooting effect is less pronounced when starting from high initial temperatures, as the corresponding fat tails in the velocity distribution shown in Fig.~\ref{fig:steady-state}(a) -- characteristic of low and high temperatures but absent at intermediate temperatures between them -- enable a more direct relaxation pathway toward the target distribution.
+At the first stages of the relaxation process depicted in Fig.~\ref{fig:Mpemba_temp}(a), the system is being slowed down (i.e.,\ cooled in terms of temperature) by the dry friction.
+To quantify this stage, we consider the evolution of the kinetic temperature, which characterizes the mean kinetic energy of the system.\\ In contrast to velocity-dependent friction types such as fluid friction, dry friction does not depend on velocity.
+Therefore, the cooling efficiency remains independent of the system velocity, unlike in the case of fluid friction, where faster-moving objects are slowed down (cooled) more efficiently than slower ones.
+In the considered bath regime, the white noise contribution is negligible, and activity becomes relevant only at later times due to the changed protocol (with the mean activation time $t_{\times} \approx 1/\mathcal{P}(nf_0 \ge 1)$ indicated by the dashed vertical line in Fig.~\ref{fig:Mpemba_temp}(a)).
+Initially, the velocity of the particles relaxes as

+which follows directly from Eq.~\eqref{eq:dry} in the absence of noise.
+Assuming a Laplacian velocity distribution \eqref{eq:Laplacian} for the initial high-temperature system, the early-time relaxation of the temperature can be estimated as

+This analysis shows that the exponential decay rate of the temperature \textit{depends} on the initial temperature, in contrast to Stokes (viscous) friction, where the rate is governed solely by the viscous coefficient.
+The exponential decay, shown by dashed colored lines in Fig.~\ref{fig:Mpemba_temp}(a), agrees well with the simulation results in the initial stages.
+Consequently, initially warmer systems cool down exponentially faster than hotter ones, and therefore may \textit{overshoot} the target bath temperature (shown as a dashed horizontal line in Fig.~\ref{fig:Mpemba_temp}(a)).
+As a result, they require a longer time to relax to the bath temperature.
+This overshooting effect is absent when starting from high initial temperatures, as the corresponding fat tails in the velocity distribution shown in Fig.~\ref{fig:steady-state}(a) -- characteristic of low and high temperatures but suppressed at intermediate values -- enable a more direct relaxation pathway toward the target distribution.

+Let us now characterize the \textit{thermal Mpemba effect (TME)}, i.e.\ in terms of temperature relaxation.
+We emphasize that TME and EME are not identical: the distance captures the evolution of the full probability distribution, whereas the temperature reflects only its second moment, and the corresponding Mpemba effects are therefore not generally equivalent \cite{lu2017nonequilibrium, Megias/etal:2022}.\\ The relaxation time $t_{\rm relax}$ is defined as the earliest time at which the system reaches and remains within a small neighborhood of the target temperature: